en0/en0.github.com/content/NodeVsPython.md

 There are many more data points to investigate but given my recent experience, Node.js will be another good candidate for consideration in future projects.

-On a side note, I am disappointed by Python's performance in at least 2 of these cases.
+On a side note, I am disappointed by Python's performance in at least two of these cases.
 I feel that it should have done better.
 I know I could speed up the CPU bound tasks by using more memory efficient algorithms: Python is a memory hog.

-Thanks for reading!

 # Disclaimer

-I am not a seasoned Node.js Developer.
+I am not a seasoned Node.js developer.
 I am sure these implementations will make many Node.js developers cry.
 But I am a seasoned Python developer and these Python implementations make me cry.
 We can frown at the code together.
 Feel free to offer additional ways to calculate these metrics.